pollev/Kringlecon-2-Turtle-Doves/index.md

 ```
 ProcessImage:/.+cookie_recipe.exe/
 ```
-And find the EventId of 3 (network traffic)
+And find the EventID of 3 (network traffic)

 ##### Challenge 3
 Objective: